 Parental Relocation & Move-Away Orders in San Diego, CA

 The relocation of a child can have drastic effects on the relationship between the non-custodial parent and the child.
-When the custodial parent decides to relocate, the noncustodial parent can object, citing reasons that are contrary to the best interests of the child.
+When the custodial parent decides to relocate, the non-custodial parent can object, citing reasons that are contrary to the best interests of the child.
 For over 25 years, I have worked as an attorney to help countless individuals ensure that their rights as parents are respected.
-Whether you are trying to prevent your child from moving away from you or are looking to relocate to another city for the betterment of your family, I am here to help you.
+Whether you are trying to prevent your child from moving away from you or are looking to relocate to another city for the betterment of your family, my team at The Law Offices of Andrea Schneider is here to help you.

 Need help with a child relocation?
 Contact us today at (619) 304-8499 for experienced legal guidance and a free consultation.